JoshL1206/Lahman-Database-Analysis/README.md

 3. Update the file paths in the code to point to the downloaded database files.
 4. Run the `open_dashboard()` function to launch the Streamlit-based web application.
 5. Use the sidebar to select different visualizations and explore the baseball data.

+### Important Links
+Download link for the data that is used. http://seanlahman.com/download-baseball-database/